beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 {% include question.html content='
 Questions:<br>
-1. Are the ESS values for the estimated statistics acceptable?
-Is the trace good?
-What should you set the burn in to?<br>
+1. What is your assessment of the BEAST run?<br>
 2. What is the root age estimate?
-What is the 95 HPD interval? <br>
+How confident is this estimate? <br>
 3. What is the clock rate estimate (and 95 HPD interval)?
 Does this make sense for NiV?
-4. From the information available, what can you determine about the origin of this outbreak?
-5. What would you suggest is needed for a better estimate?
+4. What would you suggest is needed for a better estimate?
 '%}